neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 (1 row)
 ```

-If your current setting is `replica`, follow these steps to enable logical replication:
+If your current setting is `replica`, follow these steps to enable logical replication.
+If you just created your database instance, you will need to create a new parameter group to set the value.
+You can do so by selecting **Parameter groups** from the sidebar and filling in the required fields.

+To enable logical replication:

 1. Navigate to the **Configuration** tab of your RDS instance.
-2. Click on the DB instance parameter group.
+2. Under the **Configuration** heading, click on the **DB instance parameter group** link.
-3. Search for `rds.logical_replication` and set it to `1`.
-If you have the default parameter group, you will need to create a new parameter group to set the value.
+3. Click **Edit**, and in the **Filter parameters** search field, search for `rds.logical_replication`.
+4. Set the value to `1`, and click **Save Changes**.
-4. Click **Modify** on your RDS instance page, select new parameter group, then click **Continue and Apply**.
-After this step, reboot your instance.
+4. If you created a new parameter group, navigate back to your RDS instance page, click **Modify**, and scroll down to select your new parameter group
+5. Click **Continue**, and select **Apply immediately** to make the change now, then click **Modify DB instance**.
+6. After this step, reboot your instance.
+From the **Actions** menu for your database, select **Reboot**.
-5. Check to maker sure that the `wal_level` parameter is set to `logical`.
+5. Make sure that the `wal_level` parameter is set to `logical`.

    ```sql
    rdsdb_owner@publisher=> show wal_level;